chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 * Should we restrict the guard behavior to script resources only?
 * Should we restrict the frequency of resource blocks within guards to occur only 0 or 1 times since the use case for more than one is unclear.
-* The interpetation of resource action execution into a boolean value is currently based on whether or not it returns an exception.
-This is somewhat arbitrary -- we could allow for some other other truth mapping.
+* The interpretation of resource action execution into a Boolean value is currently based on whether or not it returns an exception.
+This is somewhat arbitrary -- we could allow for some other truth mapping.
 * Should the implementation enforce that only one anonymous guard may be used within the block provided to the not\_if or only\_if attribute?
 There is no use case for more than one.
-* Should we use the **convert\_boolean\_return** attribute to allow for backward compatibility with the powershell\_script resource in Chef 11.6 - 11.10?
+* Should we use the **convert\_Boolean\_return** attribute to allow for backward compatibility with the powershell\_script resource in Chef 11.6 - 11.10?
 Or should we simply make the behavior the default and dispense with the new attribute?